 The information included in this presentation is intended for general educational purposes only and does not take into consideration individual circumstances.
 Such information should not be relied upon without further review with your Willis Towers Watson consultant.
 The views expressed herein are as of the date given.
 Material developments may occur subsequent to this presentation rendering it incomplete and inaccurate.
 Willis Towers Watson assumes no obligation to advise you of any such developments or to update the presentation to reflect such developments.
-The information included in this presentation is not based on the particular investment situation or requirements of any specific trust, plan, fiduciary, plan participant or beneficiary, endowment, or any other fund; any examples or illustrations used in this presentation are hypothetical.
-As such, this presentation should not be relied upon for investment or derific advice.
-Willis Towers Watson does not intend for anything in this presentation to constitute "investment advice" within the meaning of 29 C.F.R. § 2510.3-21 to any employee benefit plan subject to the Employee Retirement Income Security Act and/or section 4975 of the Internal Revenue Code.
+The information included in this presentation is not based on the particular investment situation or requirements of any specific trust, plan, fiduciary, plan participant or beneficiary, endowment, or any other fund; any examples or illustrations used in this presentation are bypothetical.
+As such, this presentation should not be relied upon for investment or other financial decisions, and no such decisions Should be taken on the basis of its contents without seeking specific advice.
+Willis Towers Watson does not intend for anything in this presentation to constitute "investment advice" within the meaning of 20 C.F.R. § 2510.3-21 to any employee benefit plan subject to the Employee Retirement Income Security Act and/or section 4975 of the Internal Revenue Code.

 Willis Towers Watson is not a law, accounting or tax firm and this presentation should not be construed as the provision of legal, accounting or tax services or advice.
-Some of the information included in this presentation might involve the application of law; accordingly, we strongly recommend that audience members consult with their legal counsel and other professional advisors as appropriate to ensure that they are properly advised concerning such matters.
+Some of the information included in this presentation might involve the application of law, accordingly, we strongly recommend that audience members consult with their legal counsel and other professional advisors as appropriate to ensure that they are properly advised concerning such matters.
 In preparing this material we have relied upon data supplied to us by third parties.
 While reasonable care has been taken to gauge the reliability of this data, we provide no guarantee as to the accuracy or completeness of this data and Willis Towers Watson and its affiliates and their respective directors, officers and employees accept no responsibility and will not be liable for any errors or misrepresentations in the data made by any third party.